-The LLM in International Economic and Business Law is a one-year program designed for recent or established university graduates in law.
+The LL.M. in International Economic and Business Law is a one-year program designed for recent or established university graduates in law.
 It is ideal for lawyers working or aspiring to work in international business, private practice, academia, government, and the judiciary.

 The program examines a wide range of issues relating to international business and does so in an innovative, comparative manner so that students develop analytical and problem-solving skills while gaining substantive knowledge.

-The curriculum comprises foundational courses such as Contract Law, Commercial Law, Academic Legal Writing and Research Methods, and Legal Ethics and Professional Responsibility in a Global Context, which address principles that are needed to successfully practice law in multiple convergent legal systems.
+The curriculum comprises foundational courses such as Contract Law, Commercial Law, Academic Legal Writing and Research Methods, and Legal Ethics and Professional Responsibility in a Global Context, which address principles needed to practice law in multiple convergent legal systems.
 The curriculum also includes courses and seminars in transnational law, with modules on infrastructure development, international arbitration, global economic law, energy law, and others.
-These innovative courses are comparative and build on the common law, civil law, and Shari’a traditions.
+These innovative courses are comparative and build on common law, civil law, and Shari’a traditions.

 The thesis is the cornerstone of the LL.M. program.
 Students, in consultation with a faculty advisor, write a paper on a policy sector of their choice with the aim of analyzing the current legal framework, putting forward reasons for reform by using the skills developed in the methodological courses, and making a policy proposal for legislative or regulatory reform.